khooyj/khooyj.github.io/README.md

-## My repository
+## About ME

-Expert in architect, software design, coding, cloud computing and security advise
+Expert in architect, software design, coding, cloud computing & service and security advise